chaolongwang/SEEKIN/README.md

 With the estimated individual-specific allele frequencies, `Stdudy.10k.indvAF.vcf.gz`, we can run the kinship module to estimate kinship coefficients using the following command:

   ```
-  tabix -p vcf ./Study.10K.indvAF.vcf.gz
+  tabix Study.10K.indvAF.vcf.gz  # indexing the file

-  ../bin/seekin kinship -i ./Study.10K.vcf.gz  -f  ./Study.10K.indvAF.vcf.gz  -r 0.3  -m 0.05   -d DS  -p het -l 2000  -t 3 -w 1  -o Study.10K.het
+  ../bin/seekin kinship -i Study.10K.vcf.gz -f Study.10K.indvAF.vcf.gz -r 0.3 -m 0.05 -d DS -p het -l 2000 -t 3 -o Study.10K.het
   ```
-Note that it is important to set `–p` to 'het' so that the SEEKIN-het estimator will be used and the `–f` option will be effective to take the individual-specific allele frequencies as input.
+Note that it is important to set `–p` to 'het' so that the SEEKIN-het estimator will be used and the `–f` option will be effective to take the individual-specific allele frequencies.
-The output files have the same format as those described in section 6.1.
+The output files have the same format as described in section 6.1.

-## 7. Reference
+## 7. References

-1. Wang, C. et al. Ancestry estimation and control of population stratification for sequence-based association studies.
-Nat Genet 46, 409-15 (2014)
+1. Wang, C. et al. (2014) Ancestry estimation and control of population stratification for sequence-based association studies.
+Nat Genet 46, 409-415
-2. Wang, C. et al. Improved ancestry estimation for both genotyping and sequencing data using projection procrustes analysis and genotype imputation.
-Am J Hum Genet 96, 926-937 (2015).
+2. Wang, C. et al. (2015) Improved ancestry estimation for both genotyping and sequencing data using projection procrustes analysis and genotype imputation.
+Am J Hum Genet 96, 926-937.
 3. Browning, B.L. & Browning, S.R.
-A unified approach to genotype imputation and haplotype-phase inference for large data sets of trios and unrelated individuals.
-Am J Hum Genet 84, 210-23 (2009).
+(2009) A unified approach to genotype imputation and haplotype-phase inference for large data sets of trios and unrelated individuals.
+Am J Hum Genet 84, 210-223.
-4. Thornton, T. et al. Estimating kinship in admixed populations.
-Am J Hum Genet 91, 122-138 (2012).
+4. Thornton, T. et al. (2012) Estimating kinship in admixed populations.
+Am J Hum Genet 91, 122-138.
-5. Conomos, M.P. et al. Model-free estimation of recent genetic relatedness.
-Am J Hum Genet 98, 127-148 (2016).
+5. Conomos, M.P. et al. (2016) Model-free estimation of recent genetic relatedness.
+Am J Hum Genet 98, 127-148.
-6. Teo, Y.Y et al. Singapore Genome Variation Project: a haplotype map of three Southeast Asian populations.
-Genome Res 19, 2154-2162 (2009).
+6. Teo, Y.Y et al. (2009) Singapore Genome Variation Project: a haplotype map of three Southeast Asian populations.
+Genome Res 19, 2154-2162.